wedgetaileagle/UsingGitHubRepos/README.md

 # UsingGitHubRepos
 Doco on how to clone / add / commit / push a GitHub repo using the "git" command on a Linux
-- Rough procedure that need to be tested \ checked
+- Rough procedure that needs to be tested \ checked

 Get copy of http URL of GitHub repo